aws-amplify/docs/js/analytics.md

 #### Disable Analytics

-You can also completely disable or re-enable Analytics:
+You can also disable or re-enable Analytics:
 ```javascript
 // to disable Analytics
 Analytics.disable();